Bash

 - The string variable does not need to be quoted, and

-, because it is a shell keyword.
-Implements additional functionalities like regular expression.STRING =~ REGEX
+[, because it is a shell keyword.
+Implements additional functionalities like regular expression.STRING =~ REGEXis available for matching.

 - A command that exit 0 if true, exit 1 if false.